 Bilingual people often use a particular word in a certain language, even if they’re speaking in a different one.
 For example, American Spanish speakers may use “vacuum” instead of the Spanish word, even in a Spanish sentence.
 Proloquo2Go’s button customization takes care of this.
 You can change the name, language and voice of each individual button.
 This allows you to use language this way on your AAC system too.

 In 2015 a free Proloquo2Go update included a bilingual Spanish-English vocabulary and voices.
 The bilingual voices, which are also available in Proloquo4Text and Pictello, have been downloaded over 11,000 times.
 Close to 5% of our Proloquo2Go users take advantage of the bilingual functionality.

 We didn’t stop there.
 After English-Spanish, we also worked on a similar seamless English-French bilingual experience for Canadian users.
 More recently we added support for bilingual Dutch-French Belgian users.

-For users it makes a big difference to have access to an AAC system which is useful throughout the day.
-Access to languages and voices that they identify with greatly increases the chances that they will remain engaged.
-This in turn increases the likelihood of becoming successful in communicators.
+For bilingual users, it makes a big difference to have access to an AAC system which is useful throughout the day.
+Access to languages and voices that they identify with greatly increases the chance that they will remain engaged and become successful communicators.